 Report coverage |

-This report forecasts revenue growth at global, regional, and country levels, and provides an analysis on latest industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global tuberculosis therapeutics market report on the basis of disease type, therapy, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global tuberculosis therapeutics market report based on the disease type, therapy, route of administration, dosage form, distribution channel, and region:

 Active TB